ytakefuji/noaaco2/README.md

 The PyPI environment allows PyPI applications to run on Windows, MacOS, and Linux operating systems.
 As long as Python is installed, you can use it without being aware of the operating system.

+noaaco2 scrapes the latest csv file from the following site:

 In order to run noaaco2 application, Python must be installed on your system.
 # How to install Python and noaaco2
 <pre>